Lumos icon

 C++ game engine · 1.5k+ stars

 A full-featured C++ game engine targeting Windows, Linux, macOS, and iOS from a single codebase.
-Vulkan rendering with a deferred pipeline, PBR materials, Lua scripting, dual physics, and a built-in scene editor — all MIT licensed.
+Vulkan rendering with a Forward+ pipeline, PBR materials, Lua scripting, physics, and a built-in scene editor — all MIT licensed.

 C++ Cross-platform Open Source MIT